Investing

 My Own Example

 As mentioned above, I have opened a Trading 212 Cash ISA myself.
 I already had a Trading 212 General Investment account, so that made the decision easier.
-But I was also attracted by the very competitive interest rate and the fact that interest was calculated and added daily.
+But I was also attracted by the competitive interest rate and the fact that interest was calculated daily.

 A further consideration is that from this year there is no limit to the number of different ISAs you can open (as long as you don’t exceed the overall £20,000 annual limit).
 So opening a Trading 212 Cash ISA this year doesn’t preclude opening another Cash ISA with a different provider later in the year if circumstances change.
 It is also easier now to transfer money from one ISA to another.

 I currently have a Santander Edge account which comes with a linked Edge Savings account (non-ISA) paying a market-leading 7% (AER) on balances of up to £4,000.
 I have maxed this out, however, so was looking for an alternative, tax-efficient home for the balance of my short- to medium-term savings (the other savings offers from Santander are a lot less appealing).
 The Trading 212 Cash ISA seemed ideal for me, therefore.
 I started by depositing £25 and as that went fine I then added another £1,000.
-Interest has been credited every day as promised, and as of 9 December 2024 my original £1,025 has grown to £1,554.94 (see screen capture below).
+Interest has been credited every day as promised, and as of 19 February 2025 my original £1,025 has grown to £1,569.68 (see screen capture below).
+Note that the total quoted includes £3.90 in pending interest accrued so far during February, which (as mentioned above) will be credited to my account at the end of the month.

 Conclusion